shilesh-r/cucumber-spring/README.md

 ### Reports Location:
 After execution, reports can be accessible via the link displayed in the maven logs (provided by Cucumber latest version).

-When this project is integrated in a Jenkis pipeline, _cucumber.json_ file in _target/cucumber-reports_ can be integrated in the Build using Jenkins Cucumber plugin
+When this project is integrated in a Jenkins pipeline, _cucumber.json_ file in _target/cucumber-reports_ can be integrated in the Build using Jenkins Cucumber plugin